airbytehq/airbyte/docs/integrations/destinations/azure-blob-storage.md

 | :--- | :--- | :--- | :--- |
 | `26d73cde-7eb1-4e1e-b7db-a4c03b4cf206` | 1622135805000 | 123 | `{ "first": "John", "last": "Doe" }` |

+With the field `File Extension`, it is possible to save the output files with extension.
+It is an optional field with default value as `false`.
+Enable this to store the files with `csv` extension.

 ### JSON Lines \(JSONL\)

 [Json Lines](https://jsonlines.org/) is a text format with one JSON per line.
 Each line has a structure as follows: